Antisource/MVC/README.md

-# Motor Vehicle Collisions Dashboard
+# Motor Vehicle Collisions Dashboard for New York City

 This repository contains code for a Streamlit application that serves as a dashboard for analyzing motor vehicle collisions in New York City.
 The application utilizes several data visualization libraries such as Streamlit, Pandas, NumPy, Pydeck, and Plotly Express.